numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 ..
 S: Will we preserve `np.lib` as per the above discussion?

-..
-S: I suggest we make all submodules available upon demand so that users don't have to type `import numpy.ffi` but can use `import numpy as np; np.ffi.*`.
+We will make all submodules available lazily, so that users don't have to type ``import numpy.xxx`` but can use ``import numpy as np; np.xxx.*``, while at the same time not negatively impacting the overhead of ``import numpy``.
 This has been very helpful for teaching scikit-image and SciPy.

 Reducing the number of ways to select dtypes
 ````````````````````````````````````````````